Greek economy surprises, returns to growth in second quarter

 "Some economic activity indicators in the second quarter, including consumption, industrial production and tourism, had shown particular resilience," said economist Nikos Magginas at National Bank.
 "This explains the surprising second quarter GDP reading."

-He said the data helped shape a more favorable outlook for the year as a whole, rendering the prospect of an overall contraction of less than 2 percent for 2015 "realistic".
+He said the data helped shape a more favourable outlook for the year as a whole, rendering the prospect of an overall contraction of less than 2 percent for 2015 "realistic".

 Under the baseline scenario Greek authorities have agreed with international creditors in the new bailout agreement, Greece's economy is projected to shrink by 2.1 to 2.3 percent this year.